truzmeto/LoanStatusPrediction/kernel.md

 ![title](./newplot2.png)

 This finalizes or data analysis.
 Now, we shift the attention to Machine Learning.

 ## Machine Learning

+Here, using cleaned data we apply predictive modelling to identify if customer loan status is going to be good or bad.
+First we apply min max normalization to numeric features.
+Then, to avoid issues due to data imbalance we increase population of under represented class by simply replicating it.
+Then, we performe one-hot-encoding on all categorical features.
+Finally, we split entire data set into 70% training and 30% testing sub sets and data is ready for ML.

 ### Feature Normalization